Filamentation near Hill's vortex: Introduction

 \subsection{Main results}

 Using the cylindrical coordinate system $(r,\theta,z)$, we say that a scalar function $f:\mathbb{R}^3\to\mathbb{R}$ is axi-symmetric if it has the form of $f(x)=f(r,z)$, and a subset $A\subset\mathbb{R}^3$ is axi-symmetric if the characteristic function ${\mathbf{1}}_A:\mathbb{R}^3\to\mathbb{R}$ is axi-symmetric.
-Let us now state the main result of this paper: \begin{customthm}{A} There exists an arbitrarily $L^1$-small and localized perturbation from Hill's vortex such that the corresponding solution exhibits linear in time filamentation for all times. \end{customthm} The precise (and quantitative) statement will be given later.
-By $L^1$-small and localized, we mean that $\nrm{\xi_{0}-\xi_{H}}_{L^1} \le \eps $ and $\supp(\xi_{0}) \subset B(1+\eps)$ for some small $\eps>0$, respectively.
-Here $B(1+\eps)$ is the ball of radius $1+\eps$ centered at the origin.
+Let us now state the main result of this paper: \begin{customthm}{A} There exists an arbitrarily $L^1$-small and localized perturbation from Hill's vortex such that the corresponding solution exhibits linear in time filamentation for all times. \end{customthm} The precise (and quantitative) statement will become clearer as the text progresses.
+By a $L^1$-small and localized perturbation from Hill's vortex, we mean that for some small $\eps>0$, respectively.
+Here, $B(a), a>0$ is the ball of radius $a$ centered at the origin.
 Moreover, by linear in time {filamentation}, we simply mean that In the statement of Theorem \ref{thm:A}, we can take the initial data to be a smooth patch, i.e. $\xi_0 = {\mathbf{1}}_{A_0}$ with $C^{\infty}$--smooth boundary $\partial A_{0}$.
 Since $\xi$ is simply being transported by the flow in \eqref{3d_Euler_eq_intro}, the solution takes the form $\xi(t) = {\mathbf{1}}_{A(t)}$ with some open set $A(t)$.
 We shall refer to such a solution as a vortex patch.
-It is known that the patch boundary $\partial A(t)$ remains $C^\infty$--smooth for all times (\cite{Hu,Raymond}.)
-As an immediate consequence of Theorem \ref{thm:A}, we have the following: \begin{corollary}[Infinite time perimeter growth for patches; {{cf. \cite[Figure 2]{pozrikidis_1986}}}] {For any $\dlt'>0$, there exists an axi-symmetric open set $A_{0}\subset\mathbb{R}^3$ with $C^\infty$-smooth boundary satisfying } such that the corresponding patch solution $\xi(t)={\mathbf{1}}_{A(t)}$ for the initial data $\xi_0={\mathbf{1}}_{A_0}$ satisfies where $A_{cs}(t)$ is the cross-section of the axi-symmetric set $A(t)$ in the half-space $\mathbb{R}^2_+ =\{(r,z)\in\mathbb{R}^2\,|\, r>0,\quad z\in\mathbb{R}\}$. \end{corollary} On the other hand, in Theorem \ref{thm:A}, we can take the initial data $\xi_{0}$ to be a $C^{\infty}$-smooth axi-symmetric function in $\bbR^{3}$.
+It is known that the patch boundary $\partial A(t)$ remains $C^\infty$--smooth for all times (\cite{Hu,Raymond}).
+As an immediate consequence of Theorem \ref{thm:A}, we have the following: \begin{corollary}[Infinite time perimeter growth for patches; {{cf. \cite[Figure 2]{pozrikidis_1986}}}] {For any $\dlt'>0$, there exists an axi-symmetric open set $A_{0}\subset\mathbb{R}^3$ with $C^\infty$-smooth boundary satisfying } such that the corresponding patch solution $\xi(t)={\mathbf{1}}_{A(t)}$ of \eqref{3d_Euler_eq_intro} for the initial data $\xi_0={\mathbf{1}}_{A_0}$ satisfies where $A_{cs}(t)$ is the cross-section of the axi-symmetric set $A(t)$ in the half-space $\mathbb{R}^2_+ =\{(r,z)\in\mathbb{R}^2\,|\, r>0,\quad z\in\mathbb{R}\}$. \end{corollary} On the other hand, in Theorem \ref{thm:A}, we can take the initial data $\xi_{0}$ to be a $C^{\infty}$-smooth axi-symmetric function in $\bbR^{3}$.
 (It implies that the vorticity $\omg = \omg^\tht e_\tht = \xi re_\tht$ is a $C^{\infty}$--smooth function in $\bbR^{3}$.)
-This gives the infinite time growth for the gradient of $\xi$: \begin{corollary}[Infinite time gradient growth for smooth solutions] For any $\dlt'>0$, there exists a $C^{\infty}$-smooth and compactly supported axi-symmetric initial data $\xi_{0}$ with such that the associated solution $\xi(t)$ and the corresponding vorticity $\omg(t)$ satisfy the growth \end{corollary} To the best of our knowledge, infinite time perimeter and derivative growth for the incompressible Euler equations on $\bbR^{3}$ have not been obtained before, with compactly supported and smooth vorticity (\textit{cf}. see \cite{CJ} for perimeter growth in $\mathbb{R}^2$ up to finite time). \\
+This gives the infinite time growth for the gradient of $\xi$: \begin{corollary}[Infinite time gradient growth for smooth solutions] For any $\dlt'>0$, there exists a $C^{\infty}$-smooth and compactly supported axi-symmetric non-negative initial data $\xi_{0}$ with